MODFLOW-ORG/modflow6-examples/DEVELOPER.md

 Besides MODFLOW 6, the examples use a number of MODFLOW-related programs, discovered on the system `PATH`.

-With FloPy installed in the active Python environment, these can all be installed with:
+After activating the Conda environment, these can all be installed with:

 ```shell
 get-modflow :